Aleyvs/Election_Analysis/README.md

 ## Project Overview

-A Colorado Board of Elections employee has given ou the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Elections employee has given us the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of vote cast.
 2. Get a complete list of candidates who received votes.
 3. Calculate the total number of votes each candidate received/.
-4. Calculate the percentage of votes each vandidate won.
+4. Calculate the percentage of votes each candidate won.
 5. Determine the winner of the election based on popular vote.

 ## Resources